MikeMaximus/gbm/GBM/readme.txt

 	- Some settings were not being validated correctly after being set to default.
 - The details section on the main form will now refresh properly after changing languages.
 - Optimized manifest verfication.
+- GBM now compares it's manifest to the current files in the backup folder before doing a backup.
+	- This prevents possible issues from occuring if the user has manually deleted any backup files.
+	- This only applies to games that save multiple backup files.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html